 Best for: Users who want to transfer a small playlist quickly and don't mind manually checking results.

 TuneMyMusic is an online tool for transferring playlists and songs between services.
-It supports Spotify, Apple Music, YouTube Music/YouTube, TIDAL, Amazon Music, Deezer, and more.
+It supports Spotify, Apple Music, YouTube Music, TIDAL, Amazon Music, Deezer, and more.

 TuneMyMusic